 Two facial features typically project further from the face than other features: the nose and the chin.
 As important as symmetry is to beauty, the proportions of these features can play a similarly significant role in the attractiveness of the face.
 Unfortunately, many plastic surgeons do not discuss facial proportions with their patients.
 For example, they may perform a rhinoplasty to the patient’s specifications, but in ignoring the shape of the chin, the results may be less than ideal.

-As an expert in facial plastic surgery and facial anatomy, Dr. Min Ahn has a sharp eye for identifying potential modifications that can best achieve harmony throughout the face.
+As an expert in facial plastic surgery and facial anatomy, Dr. Min S. Ahn has a sharp eye for identifying potential modifications that can best achieve harmony throughout the face.
 If he recognizes that the optimal way to enhance a patient’s face is with rhinoplasty and a chin implant, he will broach the subject during the consultation phase.
 While all decisions are ultimately the patient’s own, his expertise has improved patient satisfaction.

 Improving Facial Projection with Nose or Chin Surgery